JatinVira/duckietown_contrib/DB21/README.md

 Welcome to your very first Learning Experience!

-This readme will guide you through the essential components and incredible capabilities of the DuckieBot21 robot from Duckietown.
+This readme will guide you through the essential components and incredible capabilities of the Duckiebot DB21 robot from Duckietown.
-The DuckieBot21 is a versatile educational robot that offers a hands-on adventure into robotics, autonomous driving, and artificial intelligence.
+The Duckiebot DB21 is a versatile educational robot that offers a hands-on adventure into robotics, autonomous driving, and artificial intelligence.

 The robot comes equipped with an array of amazing sensors, capable actuators, a powerful and smart computing unit, and a robust power system, all of which work together to enable the robot to perform complex tasks such as navigation, obstacle avoidance, and path planning.